Health Beat: Diabetes Still a Cause for Concern

 Children, Adults Remain at Risk

-More children across Solano County are also obese or overweight when compared to their peers across the state.
+More children across Solano County are also obese or overweightobese or overweight (opens in a new tab) when compared to their peers across the state.
 The same holds true for adults who live in Solano County.
 There’s a corresponding lack of regular physical activity among Solano County’s children and adults when compared to statewide averages, the county reports, with 4 in 9 children who are deemed physically inactive and nearly 1 in 10 adults 20 or older who report they have no leisure time for physical activity.

 Why it Matters

-The National Center for Chronic Disease Prevention and Health Promotion reports that more than 1 in 3 American adults have prediabetes, to include 33.4% of adults in California, according to the American Diabetes Association.
+The National Center for Chronic Disease Prevention and Health PromotionNational Center for Chronic Disease Prevention and Health Promotion (opens in a new tab) reports that more than 1 in 3 American adults have prediabetes, to include 33.4% of adults in California, according to the American Diabetes AssociationAmerican Diabetes Association (opens in a new tab).

 Those who have prediabetes are at high risk of developing Type 2 diabetes within five years, which puts them at greater risk of heart attack, stroke, blindness, kidney failure, and loss of toes, feet or legs.